acdc-digital/solopro/README.md

 Soloist is owned and developped by ACDC.digital.
 This is a For-Profit Open Source repository and contributions are welcome.
 This is a wellness platform where we believe in allowing others to contribute, and take from the work.

 Thank you for stopping by.
-Thsi repo is maintained by: msimon@acdc.digital
+This repo is maintained by: msimon@acdc.digital

 **Latest Version:** 1.4.2